halkyonio/operator/DEVELOPER.md

 ### How to deploy the bundle as Quay application

-One of the requirement to let you to use your Operator with an OLM registry is to publish first on quay.io the bundle information created previously
+One of the requirement to let you to use an Operator with an OLM registry is to publish first it on `quay.io` the bundle information created previously
 For that purpose, we will use the `operator-courier` tool which can validate or publish the bundle on quay.io

 Install first the [tool](https://github.com/operator-framework/operator-courier) `operator-courier`.